camkay/panoply/README.md

 `paste_paren` combines two numbers (e.g., 10.12 and 2.22) by wrapping
 the latter in parentheses (e.g., 10.12(2.22)).
-This function was made to streamline the creation of tables that are formatted “mean(sd)”.
+This function was made to streamline the creation of tables that include cells as formatted “mean(sd)”.

 ``` r
 # combine two numbers